Vintage Tube Amp Spa

 I come from the School of, "If it is not broken, don't fix it"

 The Summer of 1986 and the eighties with MTV were on our SHARP Transistor Color TV.
 People in the 70's even built Color TV's from Heathkits, I found that quite extreme even in the 70's and 80's. even back then I thought that people who wanted to build their own Color TV's were nuts....

 Not just only for safety, but for the sake of Hiogh Fidelity, and here is my story on this silent killer; Vintage Tube Amp Hypertension.

 A PRIMER ON RESIDENTIAL POWER & HOW IT RELATES TO VINTAGE TUBE EQUIPMENT

-Maybe on a Hot Summer Day, when the Power Grid is totally loaded with thousands HVAC's units cranking out Cold in your neighborhood homes, our AC Power may just dip down to 115 VAC RMS, maybe even 117 VAC in an extreme heat case of 100F degree days.
+Maybe on a Hot Summer Day, when the Power Grid is totally loaded with thousands HVAC's units cranking out Cold in your neighborhood homes, our AC Power may just dip way down to 115 VAC RMS, maybe less at 117 VAC MAX in an extreme heat case of 100F degree days.
 That is a great stable power grid.